 I went with this homemade vanilla pudding because my daughter and sister are both vanilla fans.
-Chocolate is my favourite and don’t you worry, there will be homemade chocolate pudding in the future, but I figured vanilla was a safe route to go since apparently some people do not like chocolate (GASP!)
+Chocolate is my favorite and don't you worry, there will be homemade chocolate pudding in the future, but I figured vanilla was a safe route to go since apparently some people do not like chocolate (GASP!)
 My mother would agree with me when it comes to chocolate, but I know she would love this homemade vanilla pudding as much as we did!

 Now, we have some things to discuss when it comes to technique.
 As I said, homemade pudding is SUPER easy, but some hiccups can occur.
 You want to strain your mixture through a sieve to guarantee there are no lumps.
 Sometimes people curdle their eggs, or don't stir well enough.
 I found I liked straining the mixture after it sat off the stove for 10 minutes and then I strained it once again when it was chilled in the refrigerator.
 Basically, place into one big bowl, chill, strain, and place into individual cups if desired 🙂 You can skip the straining but do you really want to risk lumps?!

 - 3 tbsp. granulated sugar

 - 1 ¼ tsp. vanilla